 The electricity usage depends on the wattage and the number of hours of usage.
 The utility company charges you for the total kilowatt-hour of energy you have consumed.
 Kilowatt-hour is the product of the power consumption of the load and the number of hours of usage.

 Power consumption of clothes dryers

-Therefore, it is better is to use natural drying methods over the clothes dryer if you want to save energy as well as electricity bills.
-Make you of available space at your backyards or balcony to dry your clothes.
-During winter when there is no enough sunlight, dryers can be used.
+Therefore, it is better to use natural drying methods over the clothes dryer if you want to save energy as well as electricity bills.
+Make available space in your backyard or balcony to dry your clothes.
+During winter when there is not enough sunlight, dryers can be used.